davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 Overall, disequilibrium patterns in REE between pyroxenes allude to possible eruptive effects, poorly understood equilibrium partition coefficients (for instance, due to reducing mantle conditions), and incomplete linearizing assumptions in the @Liang2013 thermometer.
-Disentangling these effects is beyond the scope of this work but presents several opportunities for further study.
+Untangling these effects is beyond the scope of this work but presents several opportunities for further study.
 Despite this disequilibrium, temperature estimates anchored by HREE perform well as measured against major-element thermometry, even for samples (such as CK-4) with generalized LREE disequilibrium.

-### Significance of temperature estimates
+### Significance of temperature estimates {#sec:temperature-significance}

 Rare-earth exchange thermometry shows the samples as divided into the same two groupings of temperatures as those found by major-element